alecdotninja/flic/README.md

 Similarly, a button may be disconnected by passing `Flic::SimpleClient#disconnect_button` a button's bluetooth address.

 ### Listening for button events
 `Flic::SimpleClient#listen` accepts a latency mode (`:low`, `:normal`, or `:high`) as it's first argument and button bluetooth addresses as its other arguments.
-For each event that occurs to those buttons, it yields the bluetooth address of the button responsible for a given event, the type of click involved in the event (`:button_down`, `:button_up`, `:button_single_click`, `:button_double_click`, or `:button_hold`), the time in milliseconds since the event occured, and whether the event was queued. **It will block until the connection is closed or the block raises some other exception.**
+For each event that occurs to those buttons, it yields the bluetooth address of the button responsible for a given event, the type of click involved in the event (`:button_down`, `:button_up`, `:button_single_click`, `:button_double_click`, or `:button_hold`), the time in seconds since the event occured, and whether the event was queued. **It will block until the connection is closed or the block raises some other exception.**

 ### Closing the connection to `flicd`
 To gracefully cleanup all connection channels and close the socket connection, call `Flic::SimpleClient#shutdown`.
 Once a `Flic::SimpleClient` has been shutdown it will close the underlying socket and cannot be used anymore.